 Smile Direct had a rough patch of customer reviews in 2017 due to rapid growth; they had to play catch-up for a while.
 That trouble seems to be past, but it’s worth noting.

 We’ll be honest; the negatives are a bit concerning.
 After all, you want your smile to be perfect, and someone else’s aligners aren’t going to help you get there.
 However, the positive reviews far outweigh the negatives.
 For example, the Better Business Bureau has nearly 2,000 reviews for Smile Direct and their overall score is 4 out of 5 stars.

-Smile Direct’s customer support is a mixed bag.
-Of the reviews we alluded to earlier, a lot of the positive reviews expressed very high satisfaction with their in-person visits.
+A lot of Smile Direct’s positive reviews expressed very high satisfaction with their in-person visits.
 Basically, if you chat with someone in person, then your experience will be great.

-Byte is the absolute fastest treatment system on the market.
-Thanks to their HyperByte technology, Byte promises to correct most smiles within three months of treatment.
+Byte offers the shortest treatment lengths in the industry.
+Thanks to their HyperByte technology, Byte can correct some smiles within four months of treatment.
 They offer both nighttime and full-day wear schedules, plus a lifetime guarantee, too.

 If you need to keep costs low, then you’re not alone.
 And thankfully, you’re in luck with AlignerCo.
-They might not have an orthodontist-only network, but with a sticker price of just $1,145, AlignerCo is the most budget-friendly service on the market.
+With a sticker price of just $1,145, AlignerCo is the most budget-friendly service on the market.

 Should You Use Smile Direct?

 Smile Direct has a lot of positives, but that doesn’t mean that they’re right for everyone.
 Let’s talk about when you should use Smile Direct and when you should steer clear.